Skip to main content

 Speaker bio

-Salma writes code for your entertainment.
-She helps developers build cool stuff with blog posts, videos, live coding and open source projects.
+Salma is a web developer, international speaker, tech educator and entertainer.
+She has a weird newsletter and makes stuff on The Internet.
 After a career as a music teacher and comedian, Salma transitioned to technology in 2014, working as a front end developer and tech lead for startups, agencies and global e-commerce, moving to Developer Experience and Developer Education in 2021.

-Active in the developer community, Salma is a GitHub Star, a Microsoft MVP for Developer Technologies, winner of the Jamstack Conf Community Creator Award 2021, and a partnered Twitch streamer where she builds weird websites and silly projects, roasts your code, and chats about the tech industry every week for your entertainment.
+Active in the developer community, Salma is a GitHub Star, a former Microsoft MVP for Developer Technologies (2021-2025), winner of the Jamstack Conf Community Creator Award 2021, and a retired partnered Twitch streamer.
+She also makes videos on YouTube about tech and the history of The Internet.

 Long bio